What is Tejas 2026?

 Tejas Awards

 The journey of the competition is an award in itself.
-In addition to that, here are some of the awards at Tejas 2024.
+In addition to that, here are some of the awards at Tejas 2025.

-The winning team will earn an award of $11,000
+The winning team will earn a huge cash award.

 Finalists will have an opportunity to collaborate with bestselling authors in a variety of ways.
 Based on the fit between the authors and the participants, the following type of opportunities can be offered: doing research for an upcoming book, creating abridged versions of their books, re-writing their books for a different audience group or age group, creating an illustrated book using their content.